dmitriychunikhin/pdfium-vfp/README.md

 * ___AnnotIndex___: 1-based index of a field's widget annotation

 ### PdfiumViewer::SetFormFieldValue(tcFieldNameOrIndex as String, tvFormFieldValue)
-Set value of a field.
+Sets value of a field.
 Accepts two parameters:

 * field name in UTF-16LE or 1-based form field index
 * field value of type String (UTF-16LE) for textbox, combobox, Logical for checkbox, Numeric 1-based index of selected RadioButton for OptionGroup; Returns .T. if a value was set successfully otherwise returns .F.